 This is quite rare from Google.
 Yes, they do roll-out more than 3000 updates each year, but for some of them, they do the announcement and confirm “it’s them” when we all see SERPs fluctuating.

 This September update comes right after some other unconfirmed by Google major updates in June and July, and this means Google is reconsidering top results once again.

 What should we expect?
 Anywhere between 1% and 3% of minimum affected websites, as it is seen as a major update.

 What to do if you’re among the websites affected by this September Google update?

 Google has given this August an important advice for all the webmasters following an important update.
 They simply said:

-Said it other way, focus on offering the users the best experience when landing on your pages, such as a decent page loadspeed, comprehensive information, a good UX/UI design and fresh information by updating even the old content.
+Said it another way, focus on offering the users the best experience when landing on your pages, such as a decent page load speed, comprehensive information, a good UX/UI design and fresh information by updating even the old content.

 Let us put it into other words: Google say you have to do white, professional SEO.